ethereum/fe/docs/src/user-guide/tutorials/erc-20.md

 You will see the transaction details reported in the terminal, including logs.
 It is out of scope for this page but if you decoded these logs you would see the Transfer struct you defined in the contract populated with the relevant values.

-You can also try uisng `TransferFrom`.
+You can also try using `TransferFrom`.
 In this case, you first need to approve some amount of tokens that can be spent by a specific `spender` account.
-Then, call `TransferFrom()` with a number of tokens smaller than the apprived amount.
-You can also experiment with sending amoutns greater than the allowance to check that the transaction reverts as expected.
+Then, call `TransferFrom()` with a number of tokens smaller than the approved amount.
+You can also experiment with sending amounts greater than the allowance to check that the transaction reverts as expected.

 ```sh
 cast send <contract-address> "approve(address,uint256)" <spender-address> <amount> --from <your-address> --private-key <your private-key>
 cast send <contract-address> "transferFrom(address,address,uint256)" <spender-address> <recipient-address> <amount> --from <spender-address> --private-key <spender-priv-key>
 ```
-You can check the bal;ances have been updated as expected by calling `balanceOf` for each address and checking that each bal;ance has been incremented or decremented by `amount` number of tokens.
+You can check the balances have been updated as expected by calling `balanceOf` for each address and checking that each balance has been incremented or decremented by `amount` number of tokens.

 > Note that the functions that take `self` and/or `Context` as opposed to `mut self` and/or `mut Context` are accessed using `cast call` rather than `cast send`.
 This is because they do not modify any contract or blockchain data.
 This means they do not need to sign and send a transaction or pay any gas.